Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Namche Bazaar

 Today is the final trekking day.
-We will say goodbye to Namche Bazaar and mostly climb downhill through dense subtropical forests.
+We will bid farewell to Namche Bazaar and mostly descend through dense subtropical forests.
 The trail takes us through familiar forest paths and suspension bridges.
 Similarly, we will also exit the Sagarmatha National Park.
-En route, we will pass by villages like Monjo, Benkar, Phakding, and Toktok to reach Lukla.
+En route, we will pass through villages such as Monjo, Benkar, Phakding, and Toktok to reach Lukla.
 We will spend our last night in the Everest region in Lukla.

 Trek Time: